How to ship cookies without breaking

 How to ship cookies in the mail Q&A

 Drop style or roll out sugar cookies are fairly study.
-Wrap tightly in plastic and cushion with packing paper in a metal tin.
+I prefer to send sugar cookies plain, or with very little decoration.
+Wrap them tightly in plastic and cushion with packing paper in a metal tin.
 Place the tin inside of a shipping box packed with bubble wrap and seal it up.

 Thin, delicate cookies like pizzelles can be very difficult to send in the mail.
 My best advice would be to pack them in individual layers with foam sheets between each wrapped cookie to cushion them.

 Line a metal tin with foam sheets or bubble wrap.
 Place one cookie in the center of the tin, top with a foam sheet and continue until you reach the top of the tin, ending with a foam sheet.
 Put the lid on the tin and tape it shut.
-Then pack in shipping box with packing materials.
+Then pack in shipping box with packing materials, and cross your fingers.

 Most cookies will stay fresh anywhere from 3 – 14 days, depending on the cookie.
 Take that into consideration when shipping.
 Biscotti is your best bet because they will taste fresh up to a week after they’ve arrived.
 Drop cookies, spritz cookies and shortbread also last a little over a week.